HackGT/photo-style/README.md

 For 'quick out of the box' localhost setup:
 # BACKEND:
 	- Use paperspace!
-(DL box is has versions that are too new, https://myselfhimanshu.github.io/posts/setting_paperspace_dl/)
+(DL box is has versions that are too new, https://myselfhimanshu.github.io/posts/setting_paperspace_dl/) - USE ML IN A BOX
-	- sudo apt install nvidia-cuda-toolkit
-	- restart kernel (for cuda to be detected)
 	- ./setup.sh (may run into some directory issues, data directory should be on base of DetectronPytorch)
 	- Load appropriate env vars:
 		- SENDGRID_API_KEY